TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 ### Submission:
 ---
-Please submit your entry via email to ftg dot aic at gmail dot com with an email subject of "2022_Sound" (or "2022_AI").
+Please submit your entry via email to ftg dot aic at gmail dot com with an email subject of "2022_Sound".
 In case the attached file's size is larger than 5.0 MB, please add a link in the email for us to download it.
 Below are the deadlines.<br>
 <br>
 Midterm deadline (We recommend you do midterm submission, but if you miss it, you can still submit your sound design to us by the final deadline.) <br>
 - May 24, 2022 (23:59 JST)